|Home » About

-Unix was the big breakthrough of the 1970s, straight into a world dominated by rugged yet sluggish IBM mainframe systems.
+UNIX™ was the big breakthrough of the 1970s, straight into a world dominated by rugged yet sluggish IBM mainframe systems.
 UNIX™ made concepts such as 'stream of bytes' and 'hierarchical file system' commonplace.

-NeXTSTEP represented the, by far, most productive years in the career of Steve Jobs.
+NeXTSTEP represented the by far most productive years in the career of Steve Jobs.
 Banished to 'Siberia' by an Apple CEO that refused to go away, Jobs finally set out to find the 'best of the best' and ultimately found it.
-His own estimation, that NeXTSTEP was five years ahead of its time, was woefully conservative: in many ways, it's still far ahead of anything anyone else can today offer.
+His own estimation, that NeXTSTEP was five years ahead of its time, was woefully conservative: in many ways, it's still far ahead of anything that anyone else can offer even today.

 App Store, Gatekeeper

-Although Rixstep are programmers and not security researchers per se, their relationship with the latter in the industry has always been good and in fact they're the only 'outsiders' the authors of Opener, Oompa Loompa, and other OS X exploits have consistently communicated with.
-This gives Rixstep an unique advantage in assessing risks to OS X and the purported cures for these risks.
-Rixstep journalistic integrity - not picking sides but always seeking the truth - played a major part in establishing this reputation.
+Although Rixstep are programmers and not security researchers per se, their relationship with the latter has always been good, and in fact they're the only 'outsiders' that the authors of Opener, Oompa Loompa, and other exploits are keen to communicate with, something that gives Rixstep a unique perspective.
+Rixstep's integrity - in never picking sides but always seeking the truth - plays a major part in establishing this reputation.

-OS X users are more and more tired of waiting for Apple to 'FTFF'.
+Users are more and more tired of waiting for Apple to 'FTFF'.
 And it's been noted than when recruiting new blood to help out, Apple have in their own online advertisements referred to the application as 'notorious' - anything but an understatement.
 And when searching for alternatives, users do not want yet another bloated and crash-prone file manager.
 As with the pros, they want a fast, lean and mean, 'show it all' system module.
 And so they got Xfile.

 Previous PPC-only versions of Xfile for Panther and earlier have proven perfect for use on 'older' computers where otherwise things just get too slow.
-And Xfile for Leopard and beyond is the only file browser for OS X that is ready today for all possible file systems - including devfs, ZFS, and the coming APFS.
-Xfile for 10.14 Mojave still runs away from the field at blistering speed.
+Xfile for the most recent 'Big Sur' and the coming 'Monterey' still runs away from the field at blistering speed.